mikeizbicki/cmc-csci046/hw11/README.md

     ```
     **NOTE:**
     If you do not see the `origin/avl` line in the output above,
-    then the remaining lines below probably won't work.
+    then the `git pull` command below probably won't work.
     [Issue #71](https://github.com/mikeizbicki/cmc-csci046/issues/71) contains a solution.

     To incorporate the origin's `avl` branch into your own,